 “[Dr Herschel] classified nine species of mammalia and five of ovipara.
 Among the former is a small kind of reindeer, the elk, the moose, the horned bear and a biped beaver.
 The last resembles the beaver of the earth in every other respect than in its destitution of a tail and its invariable habit of walking upon only two feet.
 It carries its young in its arms like a human being and moves with an easy gliding motion.
 Its huts are constructed better and higher than those of many tribes of human savages, and from the appearance of smoke in nearly all of them, there is no doubt of its being acquainted with the use of fire.”

-According to The Sun, Herschel documented numerous other species living on the Moon – including a humanoid race, four foot tall with yellow faces, beards and giant wings like those of a bat:
+According to The Sun, Herschel documented numerous other species living on the Moon, including a humanoid race that was four foot tall with yellow faces, beards and giant wings like those of a bat:

 “The wings seemed completely under the command of volition, for those of the creatures whom we saw bathing in the water, spread them instantly to their full width, waved them as ducks do their to shake off the water and then as instantly closed them again in a compact form.
 [The creatures] then almost simultaneously spread their wings and were lost in the dark confines of the canvas before we had time to breathe from our paralyzing astonishment.
 We scientifically denominated them as Vespertilio Homo, or ‘man-bat’, and they are doubtless innocent and happy creatures.”

 As might be expected, the reports in The Sun caused a sensation, giving rise to frantic discussions and speculations among New Yorkers.
 It also sparked a marked increase in the newspaper’s sales.
 Other American newspapers seized on it and ran excerpts from The Sun’s articles.

 It wasn’t until October, some seven weeks later, that The Sun reports were exposed as a hoax.
 Despite this, the newspaper never published a retraction, admission or apology.